 "RepairPal independently certifies auto repair shops nationwide for superior training, quality tools, fair ... read more

 ( life / money ) Hallelujuah!
 I've been trying since late October to transfer my IRA away from the too-big-to-fail Merrill Lynch, owned by the about-to-fail Bank of America.
 Any company that's too big to fail probably will.
-That, or the ... read more
+That, or they'll just keep my ... read more

 ( life / health / environment ) So, literally, for the sake of human survival, please stop using at least this one pesticide by Bayer!